Skip to content

 If no Trust Badge is present, the MCP server MAY accept the request under a reduced-assurance model (for example, API key or anonymous access), subject to restrictive policy.

-5.3 Assurance Recording
+5.3 Assurance Tiers

 6. Runtime Behavior

-6.1 Identity Transmission
+6.1 Identity and Authority Transmission

 For HTTP-based transports, Trust Badges MUST be transmitted via headers.
 The Authorization: Bearer <token> header is RECOMMENDED.
+Authority Envelopes, when present, MUST be transmitted via X-Capiscio-Authority (see RFC-008 Appendix A).

 If no identity material is provided, the request MUST be evaluated under reduced assurance.